-There are three recognized subdivisions in the Trinity Aquifer: the Upper, Middle and Lower Trinity Aquifers.
+There are three recognized subdivisions in the Trinity Aquifer: the Upper, Middle and Lower Trinity aquifers.
 In Bell County the three subdivisions of the Trinity Aquifer are made up of several geologic units.
 The geologic units are: the Paluxy Sand; the Glen Rose Limestone and; the Hensell Sand and Hosston Conglomerate of the Travis Peak Formation.
 GMA 8 developed a desired future condition for each of the water-bearing geologic units which make up the Trinity Aquifer in Bell County.
-The desired future conditions for the several water-bearing units describe the amount of water-level draw down which may occur after 50-60 years when the draw down is averaged across the area of occurrence of the water bearing unit in the District.
-The amount of draw down described in the desired future conditions is indexed to year 2000-2010 water levels.
+The desired future conditions for the several water-bearing units describe the amount of water-level draw down which may occur after 60 years when the draw down is averaged across the area of occurrence of the water bearing unit in the District.
+The amount of draw down described in the desired future conditions is indexed to year 2010 water levels.

-- From estimated year 2000-2010 conditions, the average draw down of the Paluxy Aquifer should not exceed approximately 134-19 feet after 50-60 years. - From estimated year 2000-2010 conditions, the average draw down of the Glen Rose Aquifer should not exceed approximately 155-83 feet after 50-60 years. - From estimated year 2000-2010 conditions, the average draw down of the Hensell Aquifer should not exceed approximately 286-137 feet after 50-60 years. - From estimated year 2000-2010 conditions, the average draw down of the Hosston Aquifer should not exceed approximately 319-330 feet after 50-60 years.
+- From estimated year 2010 conditions, the average draw down of the Paluxy Aquifer should not exceed approximately 19 feet after 60 years. - From estimated year 2010 conditions, the average draw down of the Glen Rose Aquifer should not exceed approximately 83 feet after 60 years. - From estimated year 2010 conditions, the average draw down of the Hensell Aquifer should not exceed approximately 137 feet after 60 years. - From estimated year 2010 conditions, the average draw down of the Hosston Aquifer should not exceed approximately 330 feet after 60 years.

-For the purpose of managing groundwater in the District, CUWCD groups the water-bearing geologic units into the three Trinity Aquifer subdivisions as follows: the Upper Trinity Aquifer (Paluxy Sand + Glen Rose Limestone); the Middle Trinity Aquifer (Hensell Sand); and the Lower Trinity Aquifer (Hosston Conglomerate).
+For the purpose of managing groundwater in the District, CUWCD subdivides the water-bearing geologic units into the three Trinity Aquifer subdivisions as follows: the Upper Trinity (Glen Rose Limestone); the Middle Trinity (Hensell Sand); and the Lower Trinity (Hosston Conglomerate) aquifers.